rancher/rancher-docs/versioned_docs/version-2.5/pages-for-subheaders/installation-requirements.md

 For RKE, K3s and RancherD installations, you don't have to install the Ingress manually because it is installed by default.

-For hosted Kubernetes clusters (EKS, GKE, AKS) and RKE2 Kubernetes installations, you will need to set up the ingress.
+For hosted Kubernetes clusters (EKS, GKE, AKS) and RKE2  installations, you will need to set up the ingress.

 ### Ingress for RKE2